 Dr Mahmoud Bukar Maina, born and raised in Yobe State, Nigeria, became inspired to help address these challenges after joining “TReND in Africa” – the non-profit science organization that promotes scientific research and training in Africa.
 In 2017, he organized a science festival in Yobe State University to raise public understanding of science and start discussions about the need for having a sustainable hub for biomedical science research and innovation.
 Due to the enthusiasm shown in Yobe, in 2019, Dr Maina started collecting laboratory equipment from institutions and groups around the world through “TReND in Africa” to establish a state-of-the-art bioscience laboratory in Yobe State University.
-As a result of the outpouring support received from groups and institutions worldwide, we are now in a position to install the laboratory infrastructure in Yobe State University, which can be used towards research and training in biomedical sciences to address local and global problems.
-The lab will officially launch in 2021
+As a result of the outpouring support received from groups and institutions worldwide, we were able to launch the laboratory in August 2021, which we decided to call biomedical science research and training centre (BioRTC) aimed at research and training in biomedical sciences to address local and global problems.

 To become a centre of excellence in research and training in areas of biomedical sciences in Nigeria and Africa, helping to solve local and global health problems through scientific research.

 To achieve our vision, we aim to

 - serve as a training centre for the training of scientists and health professionals in biomedical science areas to facilitate the development of highly skilled scientists in Africa.